adobe/NLP-Cube/README.md

 # NLP-Cube

-NLP-Cube is an opensource Natural Language Processing Framework with support for languages which are included in the [UD Treebanks](http://universaldependencies.org/).
+NLP-Cube is an opensource Natural Language Processing Framework with support for languages which are included in the [UD Treebanks](http://universaldependencies.org/) (list of all available languages below).
 Use NLP-Cube if you need:
 * Sentence segmentation
 * Tokenization
 * POS Tagging (both language independent (UPOSes) and language dependent (XPOSes and ATTRs))